ferova/simslam2d/README.md

 `python simslam.py -i <inputfile> -t <trajectoryfile> -o <outputfile>`

 where inputfile is the input hdf5, trajectoryfile is the input csv and outputfile is the output directory to store the images and the poses to.
+For a test trajectory type 'test' in the trajectoryfile field.

 In order to easily convert the panorama from image file to hdf5 run